Skip to main content

 ..connectivityMonitor = FlutterConnectivityMonitor();

-In the above example, the SimpleAuthKeyManager is configured as the client's authentication key manager.
-The SimpleAuthKeyManager stores the token in memory.
+In the above example, the SimpleAuthKeyProvider is configured as the client's authentication key provider.
+The SimpleAuthKeyProvider stores the token in memory and wraps it as a Basic auth header value using the wrapAsBasicAuthHeaderValue utility function.

 info